 Why do the nations so furiously rage together, and why do people imagine a vain thing?, storms fellow mezzo Catherine Daniel, encircled by Toronto’s riotous Grafitti Alley.

-The trumpet shall sound, announces baritone Elliot Madore, lacing up his Bauers for something of a victory lap at Weston Lions Arena, his father watching from the stands, coffee in hand, junior league triumphs celebrated.
+The trumpet shall sound, announces baritone Elliot Madore, lacing up his Bauers for something of a victory lap at Weston Lions Arena, his father watching from the stands, Tim Horton’s coffee in hand, minor league triumphs celebrated.